 As I walked back to the party, I felt the fourth sublime state arise: upekkha, or equanimity, which refers to feeling content and at ease with whatever life brings.
 "Yes, my body is sick and that limits what I can do," I thought, "but this is how my life is and I'm at peace with its joys and its sorrows."
 I rejoined the party with my glass half-full and with the realization that perhaps the glass is twice as big as it needs to be.

-Note: The theme of this article is expanded upon in Chapter 19 ("Intentionally Turning Your Mind to the Sublime States") of my new book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.
+Note: The theme of this article is expanded on in Chapter 19 ("Intentionally Turning Your Mind to the Sublime States") of my book, How to Wake Up: A Buddhist-Inspired Guide to Navigating Joy and Sorrow.

 And, you might also like my article 4 Qualities of Mind that Alleviate Suffering.

 © 2011 Toni Bernhard www.tonibernhard.com